 No boy or girl may drink alcohol on expeditions, outings, visits to theatres, etc without the prior consent of the Headmaster.
 At theatres, boys and girls may enter the bar to purchase soft drinks only.
-It is the responsibility of the Master/Mistress in charge to remind the party of this when he/she tells them what is expected of them in the way of behavior and courtesy to the public.
+It is the responsibility of the MiC to remind the party of this when he/she tells them what is expected of them in the way of behavior and courtesy to the public.